Russian metals are deeply embedded in global markets and hard to sanction

 Metallurgical coal

-Russia is the world's third largest coal (thermal and coking) exporter and the EU relies on Russia for some 40% of its coal imports.
+Russia is the world's third-largest coal (thermal and coking) exporter and the EU relies on Russia for some 40% of its coal imports.
 Russian coal accounts for roughly 30% of European metallurgical coal imports and over 60% of European thermal coal imports.

 The primary issue with replacing Russian coal exports in Europe is its reliance on Russia’s particular quality of coal.
 Coal-fired power currently accounts for around 14% of Europe’s generation mix.

 Metallurgical coal is an essential ingredient in the production of steel, one of the most widely used building materials on earth.
-It takes around 770 kilograms of coal to make one ton of steel with approximately 70% of global steel produced in basic oxygen blast furnaces.
+It takes around 770 kilograms of coal to make one tonne of steel, with approximately 70% of global steel produced in basic oxygen blast furnaces.

 In 2021, Russia exported around 30mn tonnes of met coal, with China accounting for roughly 30% of the shipments, China Merchants Futures data showed.